francois-durand/my_toy_package/docs/tutorial.rst

    #.
 Commit → Commit and push.
    #.
 Push.

 #.
-In Travis CI website: go to Current.
+In Travis CI website: go to Build History.
 The build should be a success (it may take several minutes).
 #.
-In Codecov website: you can navigate in your project to see what parts of the code are covered by the tests.
+In Codecov website: once Travis has finished building, you can navigate in your project to see what parts
+   of the code are covered by the tests.
 #.
 In ReadTheDocs website:

    #.
 In *Compilations*, the doc should be *transmis*.